Curried Tofu

 FAQs

-Yes, tofu curry is a healthy dish that’s a good source of plant-based protein, vitamins and minerals thanks nutrient-rich ingredients like onion, garlic, ginger, tomato and spices.
+Yes.
+This recipe is a good source of plant-based protein and made with wholesome ingredients like tofu, garlic, ginger, tomato and spices.
+It’s also naturally vegan and gluten-free.

 - Let curry cool before storing.